-This page provides an overview of Identity and Access Management (IAM) and its use with controlling access to buckets and objects in Cloud Storage.
+This page provides an overview of Identity and Access Management (IAM) and its use with controlling access to resources such as buckets and objects in Cloud Storage.

-Google Cloud Identity and Access Management (IAM) allows you to control who has access to the resources in your Google Cloud Platform project.
-Resources include Cloud Storage buckets and objects stored within buckets, as well as other Cloud Platform entities such as Google Compute Engine instances.
+IAM allows you to control who has access to the resources in your Google Cloud project.
+Resources include Cloud Storage buckets and objects stored within buckets, as well as other Google Cloud entities such as Compute Engine instances.

 For example, the